beyarkay/masters-thesis/src/02_background.md

 \end{align*}
 <!-- prettier-ignore-end -->

-# Cumulative Sum \label{sec:02_cusum}
+# Cumulative Sum \label{sec:02-cumulative-sum}

-Cumulative Sum (CuSUM, \cite{pageCONTINUOUSINSPECTIONSCHEMES1954}) is a sequential method used for change detection.
+Cumulative Sum (CuSUM) is a sequential method used for change detection developed by \cite{pageCONTINUOUSINSPECTIONSCHEMES1954}.
 Given a time series from an initial distribution, it can alert when the time series deviates from the initial distribution by some threshold amount.

 The method works by keeping track of a cumulative sum and alerting if that cumulative sum passes above some threshold value.
 The threshold value is